Kuldeepkumarchandel/ESP_IDF_PROJECT/Wi-Fi/wifi_scanner/README.md

 - ESP development board
 - ESP-IDF development environment
-- USB cable for programming and powering the ESP32
+- USB cable for programming and powering the ESP Development Board

 ### Build and Flash

 Build the project and flash it to the board, then run the monitor tool to view the serial output:

-Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.
+Run `idf.py -p PORT flash monitor` to build, flash, and monitor the project.

 (To exit the serial monitor, type ``Ctrl-]``.)